Key TakeAways

 Skilled Worker Visa Timelines

-- No English Test: Eliminates 4–6 weeks of preparation time.
+- No English Test: Avoids 4–6 weeks delay.

 Timeline Analysis